Klarrio/ttn-aws-workshop/README.md

 ### 7. Verify the IoT Data of Your Things Node in AWS IoT.

 1. open AWS IoT in the AWS Management Console: https://console.aws.amazon.com/iot/home
-2. in the menu on the left, go to Manage -> Things.
+2. in the menu on the left, go to **Manage** -> **Things**.
 Here you should see your TTN things now.
-3. in the menu on the left, go to Test.
+3. in the menu on the left, go to **Test**.
 Here we'll try to subscribe on the MQTT messages published by your TTN Node.
-4. in the "subscription topic" field, enter `<ttn-app-name>/devices/<ttn-node-name>/up`, were you'll have to replace the placeholders with their actual values.
+4. in the **subscription topic** field, enter `<ttn-app-name>/devices/<ttn-node-name>/up`, were you'll have to replace the placeholders with their actual values.
-5. click on the "Subscribe to topic" button.
+5. click on the **Subscribe to topic** button.
 When you interact with your Things Node (by moving with it, clicking the button, etc), you should see your messages in AWS IoT.

 ## SNS notification flow